spcs/synaps/doc/source/artifacts/programspec.rst

 Synaps provides AWS CloudWatch compatible API so that users can use the SDKs for AWS CW for Synaps also.
+Boto, AWS CLI and AWS SDK for Java can be used to call Synaps API.

-Internally, it can be integrated with your agent for your cloud services so that users can monitor their resource in the cloud.
+Internally, it can be integrated with agent which inputs your metrics of your cloud services so that users can monitor their resource in the cloud.

 For example, VMMON which can get information from VM Hyperisor via libvirt APIs and Nova API and put metric data to Synaps so that users can utilize the data.